sapan-sharma/SentimentClassifier/README.md

 # spamClassifierSVM
-This is an Email Spam classifier using a SVM employing Gaussian Kernel.
+A Sentiment classifier module built using ensemble classifier employing scikit-learn, an Email Spam classifier using a SVM employing Gaussian Kernel.